Vegan Chocolate Chip Cookie Skillet (Gluten-Free)

 - Add the dry ingredients: Stir in the almond flour, oat flour, baking powder, baking soda, and salt until a thick cookie dough forms.

-- Add chocolate chips: Fold in the chocolate chips (measure with your heart here).
+- Add chocolate chips: Fold in the chocolate chips.

 - Bake: Press the dough evenly into a greased cast iron skillet.
 Sprinkle more chocolate chips on top.
 Bake for 23-25 minutes, until the edges are golden and crisp.
 Remove from the oven and let it cool for 5-10 minutes before digging in.